How express entry works

 Application Processing Time

 Once you have completed your Express Entry profile and submitted your application, you must wait for your application to be processed.
 Processing times vary based on a number of factors.
-As such, you can check current processing times by clicking here.
-You can also check the status of your application by clicking here.
+As such, you can check current processing times online using the processing time calculator.
+You can also check the status of your application online.